 * Don’t get EE.
 All the down in mine migrated to the outer baffles because they weren’t sewn all the way, and now even after washing, it’s barely adequate at 40 degrees.
 I’m replacing it with a Nunatak.

 I had zero flats.
-I heard a lot of people singing the praises of Schwalbe Marathons, but my front tire is whatever came with my bike and my rear tire is whatever my local bike shop had in stock a couple years ago.
+I heard a lot of people singing the praises of Schwalbe Marathons, but my front tire is still whatever came with my bike and my rear tire is whatever my local bike shop had in stock a couple years ago.

 The only thing that went wrong in 5400 miles was my front derailleur cable snapping in New York, which was barely a problem because the terrain wasn’t steep and I could stay on the middle chainring very comfortably until I got to a bike shop.